FaintingPassed out; Lightheadedness - fainting; Syncope

 When you faint, you not only lose consciousness, you also lose muscle tone and the color in your face.
 Before fainting, you may feel weak, sweaty, or nauseated.
 You may have the sense that your vision is constricting (tunnel vision) or noises are fading into the background.

-Decreased alertness is a state of reduced awareness and is a serious condition.
-A coma is a state of decreased alertness from which a person cannot b...Read Article Now Book Mark Article
+Decreased alertness is a state of reduced awareness and is often a serious condition.
+A coma is the most severe state of decreased alertness from whi...Read Article Now Book Mark Article

 Fainting may occur while or after you: